How to Become a Pitmaster

 Do you understand how to best utilize each cut of meat and effectively control the cooking temperatures?
 How about what seasonings, sauces, and flavor profiles to use in order to yield the best results?
 And when it comes to pairing, what are the optimal garnishes and sides for the flavors you’re working with?

-Students enrolled in Auguste Escoffier School of Culinary Arts’ diploma and degree programs can explore a well-balanced curriculum, covering a vast array of topics transferable across multiple cuisines.
+Students enrolled in culinary school diploma and degree programs at Escoffier can explore a well-balanced curriculum, covering a vast array of topics transferable across multiple cuisines.
 Studies may include topics like seasonings, knife skills, cooking methods, inventory management, menu design, food sanitation, and more.

 “Graduating from Escoffier it gave me a better understanding of how to approach certain matters in the kitchen as well as helped me understand a little of the business portion of it.”*